Getting started

 Inputs

-AIP Logic takes a variety of inputs: these can be either primitives or object types in the Ontology.
-In the Inputs block (labeled as "A" in the application interface guide), you can specify the input name, type (whether the input is a primitive or an object), and the primitive type or object type.
-Supported primitives include array, boolean, date, double, float, integer, long, short, string, and timestamp.
+AIP Logic takes a variety of inputs.
+In the Inputs block (labeled as "A" in the application interface guide), you can specify the input name and type.
+Supported inputs include array, boolean, date, double, float, integer, long, media reference, model, object, object list, object set, short, string, struct, and timestamp.

 Blocks